DaviMedrade/ETS2Sync-Helper-4/README.md

 This feature works like Clear Jobs, but it's faster because when you load the save the game will show a “Game Change Detected” message, which will instantly generate new jobs (i.e. no need to call Assistance or do Quick Travels to populate the Freight Market).
 A downside is that it will also move you to your home garage.

 ### Job List
 When you sync, the app downloads a list of jobs from the server and inserts it into your save.
 There are eight job lists for ETS2 and eight for ATS on the server.
-One of those eight lists is the one that is active for the week—the one that will be used when you leave the “Job List” option in the “Automatic” setting.
+One of those eight lists is the one that is used when you leave the “Job List” option in the “Automatic” setting.
 Every Wednesday the active list switches to the next one (i.e. if List 7 is the active list, then on Wednesday it will switch to List 8, and on the following Wednesday it goes back to List 1).

-The job lists themselves don't change, except for when a game update makes it necessary.
+The job lists themselves don't change, except for when a game update makes it necessary (a game or DLC update or a new DLC).
 So, if you want the list of jobs not to change—for example, if it's Monday and you are planning a convoy for the weekend—, just manually select one of the eight lists and be sure to tell everyone in the convoy to pick the same job list in the app before syncing.

 ## Common Errors

-### Unfortunately, binary saves aren't supported yet.
+### Unfortunately, binary saves aren't supported.
 Please create the save using a text format.
 You selected an old save or the game isn't set up properly.
 * If ETS2Sync Helper doesn't show a green “Settings OK” message in the “Game Settings” panel, you need to do the steps in the [Setting Up](#setting-up) section again.
 * If it was already showing “Settings OK”, make sure the correct profile and save are selected before syncing.